-A Member may at any time upon request gain access to the information that CPA Australia holds about the Member in accordance with the Privacy Act 1988 (Cwth) and the National Privacy Principles.
+A Member may at any time upon request gain access to the information that CPA Australia holds about the Member in accordance with the Privacy Act 1988 (Cth) and the National Privacy Principles.

+3.3 Associate
-- 3.3 Associate - (a) Every applicant for admission or readmission to membership as an Associate shall: - make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any) and the prescribed subscription; - provide evidence in form and substance satisfactory to the Board of having attained the relevant educational qualifications from time to time specified by the Board including in Professional Schedule 1 of the Technical Standards; - (iii) without limiting paragraph (ii), provide evidence satisfactory to the Board of having passed an examination approved by the Board (whether generally or in any particular case) in the subject of company law; and - (iv) produce, unless the Board shall in any particular case dispense with this requirement, sufficient items of identification described in Schedule 6 to aggregate 100 points. - (b) The membership of a Member admitted or re-admitted to membership as an Associate after 1 January 2004 and before 1 July 2007 shall be automatically forfeited at the expiration of eight (8) years after the date upon which the Member was admitted if the Member has not by that time advanced to the status of Certified Practising Accountant or such other time period determined by the Board from time to time.

-- (c) The membership of a Member admitted or re-admitted to membership as an Associate after 1 July 2007 shall be automatically forfeited at the expiration of six (6) years after the date upon which the Member was admitted if the Member has not by that time advanced to the status of Certified Practising Accountant or such other time period determined by the Board from time to time. - 3.4 Certified Practising Accountant
+- (a) Every applicant for admission to membership as an Associate, or Readmission as an Associate shall: - (i) make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any) and the prescribed subscription; - (ii) provide evidence in form and substance satisfactory to the Board of having attained the relevant educational qualifications from time to time specified by the Board including in Professional Schedule 1 of the Applicable Regulations; - (iii) without limiting paragraph (ii), provide evidence satisfactory to the Board of having passed an examination approved by the Board (whether generally or in any particular case) in the subject of company law; and - (iv) produce, unless the Board shall in any particular case dispense with this requirement, sufficient items of identification described in Schedule 6 to aggregate 100 points. - (b) The membership of a Member admitted or Readmitted to membership as an Associate after 1 January 2004 and before 1 July 2007 shall be automatically forfeited at the expiration of eight (8) years after the date upon which the Member was admitted if the Member has not by that time advanced to the Membership Status of Certified Practising Accountant, or such other time period determined by the Board from time to time. - (c) The membership of a Member admitted or Readmitted to membership as an Associate after 1 July 2007 shall be automatically forfeited at the expiration of six (6) years after the date upon which the Member was admitted if the Member has not by that time advanced to the Membership Status of Certified Practising Accountant, or such other time period determined by the Board from time to time.

+3.4 Certified Practising Accountant

-Every applicant for admission or readmission to membership as, or advancement in status to, a Certified Practising Accountant shall:
+Every applicant for admission to membership as a Certified Practising Accountant, Readmission as a Certified Practising Accountant, or advancement of Allocated Membership Status to Certified Practising Accountant shall: